solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

     ![The Connection strings page of the Azure Cosmos DB Cluster resource is highlighted.
 On the Connection strings page, the copy to clipboard button to the right of the psql connection string is highlighted.](media/postgresql-connection-details-psql.png)

-4. At the Cloud Shell prompt, replace the `{your_password}` token with the password you assigned to the `s2admin` user when creating your database, then run the command.
-If you followed the instructions in Lab 1, the password should be `Seattle123Seattle123`.
+4. At the Cloud Shell prompt, replace the `{your_password}` token with the password assigned to the `s2admin` user when creating the database, then run the command.
+If using the lab setup, the password should be `Seattle123Seattle123`.

-5. Connect to your database using the `psql` command-line utility by entering the following at the prompt:
+5. Connect to the database using the `psql` command-line utility by entering the following at the prompt:

     ```bash
     psql
     ```

     Connecting to the database from the Cloud Shell requires that the `Allow public access from any Azure service within Azure to the server` box is checked on the **Networking** page of the database.
-If you receive a message that you are unable to connect, please verify this is checked and try again.
+If a message displays that the connection was not successful, please verify this is checked and try again.

 ### Task 2: Install the `azure_ai` extension

-The `azure_ai` extension allows you to integrate Azure OpenAI and Azure Cognitive Services into your database.
-To enable the extension in your database, follow the steps below:
+The `azure_ai` extension allows the usage of Azure OpenAI and Azure Cognitive Services into the database.
+To enable the extension in the database, follow the steps below:

 1. Verify that the extension is successfully added to the allowlist by running the following from the `psql` command prompt: